RoonDog20/TidyData/README.md

    4. run_analysis.R - an R script that contains a single function, run_analysis() that computers the tidy dataset above based on source data layed out as described below:

-   5. Dataset/ - directory containing the source dataset used to create the tidy dataset
+The 'run_analysis.R' script requires the original Samsung data be in a directory named 'Data' within the current working directory with the 'test' and 'train' subdirectories being under this.
+It requires the following files:

-      a. features_info.txt'- Shows information about the variables used on the feature vector.
+     a.
+'Data/features_info.txt' - Shows information about the variables used on the feature vector
-      b. features.txt' - List of all features.
+     b.
+'Data/features.txt' - List of all features
-      c. activity_labels.txt - Links the class labels with their activity name.
+     c.
+'Data/activity_labels.txt' - Links the class labels with their activity name
      d.
-Train/train_activities.txt - Activity type for each row of training measurements
+'Data/train/y_train.txt' - Ativity type for each row of training measurements
 	   e.
-Train/train_measures.txt - Measurement data for each training observations
+'Data/train_measures.txt' - Measurement data for each training observations
 	   f.
-Train/train_subjects - Subject identified for each of row of treaining measurements
+'Data/train/subject_train.txt' - Subject identified for each of row of treaining measurements
      g.
-Test/test_activities.txt - Activity type for each row of test measurements
+'Data/test/y_test.txt' - Activity type for each row of test measurements
 	   h.
-Test/test_measures.txt - Measurement data for each test observations
+'Data/test/X_test.txt' - Measurement data for each test observations
 	   i.
-Test/test_subjects - Subject identified for each of row of test measurements
+'Data/test/subject_test.txt' - Subject identified for each of row of test measurements

 The data for the project was obtained from: